Most eukaryotic cells divide so that the ploidy or number of chromosomes remains conserved.

-During the early development of an embryo, the original egg, usually a very large cell, undergoes repeated series of cell divisions without any intermediate growth period, as a result, the original egg divides into thousands of small cells.
+During the early development of an embryo, the original egg, usually a considerable cell, undergoes repeated series of cell divisions without any intermediate growth period.
+As a result, the actual egg divides into thousands of small cells.

-The usual pattern of growth and mitosis takes place only after the embryo is able to obtain food from its environment.
+The usual growth pattern and mitosis occur only after the embryo can obtain food from its environment.

 Growth and mitosis

-The increase in size and changes in the shape of an organism in development depend on the increase in the number and size of the cells that make up the individual.
+The increase in size and changes in the shape of an organism in development depends on the rise in the number and size of the cells that make up the individual.

-The increase in the number of cells of an individual is carried out through a very precise cellular reproductive mechanism called mitosis.
+The increase in the number of cells of an individual is carried out through an exact cellular reproductive mechanism called mitosis.

-During the process of mitosis, the chromosomes that possess the genetic material are duplicated within the nucleus, and then they are exactly distributed in the two daughter cells, one of each chromosome type.
+During mitosis, the chromosomes that possess the genetic material are duplicated within the nucleus, and then they are precisely distributed in the two daughter cells, one of each chromosome type.

-At each end of the cell to be divided by mitosis, there is a complete set of chromosomes.
+There is a complete set of chromosomes at each end of the cell to be divided by mitosis.

 The cell is then divided by a pinch of the cell membrane called cytokinesis.

-In the life span of the cell that precedes chromosome duplication, the stem cell usually doubles its original size.
+In the cell’s life span that precedes chromosome duplication, the stem cell usually doubles its original size.

-Cell growth: which is an increase in cytoplasmic mass, number of chromosomes, and cell surface, followed by cell division, in which the cytoplasmic mass and chromosomes are distributed to daughter cells.
+Cell growth: an increase in cytoplasmic mass, number of chromosomes, and cell surface, followed by cell division, in which the cytoplasmic mass and chromosomes are distributed to daughter cells.

 - Increase the number of cells in a particular tissue.